Academic Resources & Support

 VetSuccess On Campus is a comprehensive program offering adjustment counseling, support services, career counseling, peer-to-peer mentoring and tutoring, employment assistance, and guidance on the full range of VA benefits and health services available.
 In a collaborative and cooperative effort, APSU and VA work together to develop highly innovative and targeted transitional programs, services and activities for veterans, military and family members to assist with their transition to college life and to maximize their opportunities for success, both educationally and occupationally.
 The VetSuccess counselor provides the support needed to improve the chances for success in academics, as well as long-term career goals.
 Contact (931) 221-6194 for more information.

-TRiO Student Support Services (SSS) is a federally funded program to assist low-income, first-generation and/or disabled college students in making a connection with various campus resources.
+TRiO Student Support Services (SSS) is a federally funded program to assist Pell grant eligible, first-generation and/or disabled college students in making a connection with various campus resources.
 All TRiO services are free to eligible participants.
 Participants must meet eligibility requirements, and enrollment is limited.
 Applications are available in Ellington, Room 337 and at www.apsu.edu/sss.
 The program provides academic counseling and coaching, tutoring, technology and writing assistance and other student support services.